jan-nie/dhbw-framgang/SRS/SoftwareRequirementsSpecification.md

 ### 3.2 Usability
 We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the app.
 Though an FAQ document will be available, it should not be necessary to use it.

-#### 3.2.1 No training time needed
-Our goal is that a user installs the android application, opens it and is able to use all features without any explanation or help.

-#### 3.2.2 Familiar Feeling
-We want to implement an app with familiar designs and functions.
-This way the user is able to interact in familiar ways with the app without having to get to know new interfaces.

 ### 3.3 Reliability

 #### 3.3.1 Availability
-The server shall be available 95% of the time.
-This also means we have to figure out the "rush hours" of our app because the downtime of the server is only tolerable when as few as possible players want to use the app.

-#### 3.3.2 Defect Rate
-Our goal is that we have no loss of any data.
-This is important so that the game sessions can carry on, even after a downtime of the server.
+Due to the fact that productive work is not possible if the server is not accessible, an up-time of at least 99% should be guaranteed.
+This is guaranteed by the provider MongoDB, which provides a backup server.

 ### 3.4 Perfomance

 #### 3.4.1 Capacity
-The system should be able to manage thousands of requests.
-Also it should be possible to register as many users as necessary.
+The system should be able to manage hundreds of requests.
+Also it should be possible to register as many users as necessary and all products.

-#### 3.4.2 Storage
-Smartphones don't provide much storage.
-Therefore we are aiming to keep the needed storage as small as possible.

-#### 3.4.3 App perfomance / Response time
+#### 3.4.2 App perfomance / Response time
 To provide the best App perfomance we aim to keep the response time as low as possible.
 This will make the user experience much better.

 ### 3.5 Supportability